Making a difference – Saving Lives

 f) Preventative medicine procedures;

-8. Oversee the instruction of Animal Care Staff.
+9. Oversee the instruction of Animal Health Care Staff.

-12. Various other duties as may be assigned by the Executive Director from time to time.
+11. Various other duties as may be assigned as needed.